Article 9 of EMAC Law

 The EMAC Resource Support Agreement Form or RSA refers to the official form used by EMAC member states to document the request, offer and acceptance of the offer of assistance.

-Each EMAC mission is covered by a single RSA.
+Each EMAC mission requires a RSA.

 When signed by both requesting and assisting state EMAC Authorized Representatives, the RSA constitutes a legally binding agreement.